sukruthganesh/exercise_6/README.md

 API endpoints in `app.py` and the javascript in `script.js`.
 You are however free to modify any other file if it makes development more convenient.

-You may re-use any code form your Exercise 5.
+You may re-use any code from your Exercise 5.
 Remember to include in the README of your submission any classmates you collaborated with and any materials you consulted.